Sugar plantations in the Caribbean: 19th century

 According to a 2021 study, "historical property rights institutions [in Haiti] created high transaction costs for converting land to cane production", relative to the other Caribbean countries.
 As a result, Haiti lost its place as the leading sugar producer in the world.
 After the end of slavery in Saint Domingue at the turn of the 19th century, with the Haitian Revolution, Cuba became the most substantial sugar plantation colony in the Caribbean, outperforming the British islands.

-In the 19th century, sugar dominated Martinique, Grenada, Jamaica, Saint Croix, Barbados, the Leeward Islands, Saint Domingue, Cuba, as well as many other islands that had been run by French, British, or Spanish owners.
+The increase in production was also in part because of advances in technology, as this was around the time when the modern sugar mill was beginning to circulate.
+This was a result of more dependence on the quality of work, rather than quantity due to the decrease in easy access to free labor.
+In the 19th century, industry dedicated to the production of sugar dominated Martinique, Grenada, Jamaica, Saint Croix, Barbados, the Leeward Islands, Saint Domingue (Haiti), Cuba, as well as many other islands that had been run by French, British, or Spanish owners.
 During the late 19th and 20th centuries, the sugar cane industry came to dominate Puerto Rico's economy, both under the colonial rule of Spain and under the United States.

 After slavery, sugar plantations used a variety of forms of labour including workers imported from colonial India and Southern China working as indentured servants on European owned plantations (coolie).
 In the 20th century, large-scale sugar production using wage labour continued in many parts of the region.